Master-Leo/ProjectTwo/README.md

 Group Members:  Jeremiah Eugenio, Emilio Guzman, Kristy Le, Samantha Seng, Evelyn Votran

-With this project we wanted to see the correlation of Kdrama popularity based on ratings and genres.
+With this project, we wanted to compile a list of top Korean dramas based on ratings and genres.
 Pulling data to show top Kdrama ratings and genres from Kaggle.

 Combined and cleaned 2 datasets to see relations.<br/>